Structural Equation Modeling with lavaan

 nCharNodes = 7, shapeMan = "rectangle", sizeMan = 8, sizeMan2 = 5)

-We can also specifiy a structural model with ~ notation.
+We can also specify a structural model with ~ notation.
 Suppose we think that textual is just visual + speed.
 I’ll force speed and visual to have a fixed variance and allow these to predict textual.

-<- " visual =~ x2 + x1 + x3
+HS.sem2 <- " visual =~ x2 + x1 + x3

 speed =~ x7 + x8 + x9